Smartphone cameras are constantly evolving and improving. They don’t have as many limitations for photography as they used to.

 Swipe left or right to change the shutter speed or the brightness.
 You can start with 2 seconds and keep moving up until you’re satisfied with the exposure.

-Experiment With ND Filters to Take Daytime Long Exposures
+4. Experiment With ND Filters to Take Daytime Long Exposures

 But what if you need to take photos when the sun’s out?
-Then you’ll need to use Neutral Density (ND) filters.
-Think of them as sunglasses that block light so you don’t end up with overexposed images.
+You’ll need to use Neutral Density (ND) filters.
+Think of them as sunglasses for your camera to block the light.

-Get Creative With Light Painting
+5. Get Creative With Light Painting

 To start light painting, place your phone on a tripod and set the shutter to at least 6 seconds.
 Now activate the self-timer and get in front of the camera.